Planet Hype, 2015

 The Instagotwi code for the Planet Hype image scraper is shared on GitHub.

-More information on the Planet Hype website.
+More information on the online back-up of the Planet Hype website.

 design in collaboration with: Roosje Klap; programming: Michał Ejdys and Amir Houieh; 3D modeling: Edgar Savisaar